KSP-KOS/KOS/doc/source/addons/IR.rst

     :type: :struct:`Vessel`
     :access: Get only

-    If IR 0.21.5 or later is installed will return a Vessel that owns this ServoGroup, otherwise will return current focused Vessel
+    Returns a Vessel that owns this ServoGroup

 .. method:: IRControlGroup:MOVERIGHT()